7 Black-Owned Farms to Visit and Support on Your Travels!

 This family-run farm is located in northern Florida, just outside Tallahassee.
 We love this farm, which grows and sells bread, honey, vegetables, and even hot sauce.
 You can also order a “farm share,” or box of seasonal produce, for only $30.
 Kiona and Chris are farmers and chefs, hosting farm-to-table events and educational tours.
 If you’re in the Tallahassee area, visit them during one of their farmers markets.
 If you’re further away, buy their products online (they ship some of their products, like honey, to other states).
 Read more at RockySoilFamilyFarm.com.

 In the mid-20th century, Booker T. Whatley, an agriculture professor at Tuskegee University, created the small-farming concept he called “regenerative agriculture.”
 This farm results from those ideas; Shady Grove Road grows berries like blueberries and sells these crops to regular customers every summer.
 The farm also sells turmeric roots.
 Visit this farm on a warm summer day and pick as many berries as you’d like.
 In 2021, the berry-picking season started in mid-June, so keep informed on their Facebook page.
 Read more on Facebook @ShadyGroveRoadBlueberryPatch.

 North Park Nursery (San Diego, CA)

 Marsi owns this celebrated nursery, named the “Best Garden Supply Store/Nursery” in San Diego.
 It is wonderfully central, too, only one mile away from the San Diego Zoo.
 Buy a California native plant like succulents, rent space for a cozy event, or attend a workshop on-site (soon to re-launch).
+Make the most of their plants and perfect your succulent soil mix to take care of them.
 Read more at NorthParkNursery.com (or follow them on Facebook).